 Gluten-free Cinnamon Roll Cookies {vegan and low-carb options}

-These Gluten-free Cinnamon Roll Cookies are sure to please all cinnamon roll lovers with their cinnamon swirl filling and a light vanilla icing drizzle.
-They're vegan and refined sugar-free with grain-free, paleo, and low-carb options so basically everyone can enjoy this cinnamon roll goodness in cookie form.
+These Gluten-free Cinnamon Roll Cookies are sure to please all cinnamon roll lovers with their cinnamon swirl filling and light vanilla icing drizzle.
+They’re vegan and refined sugar-free with grain-free, paleo, and low-carb options so basically everyone can enjoy cinnamon roll goodness in cookie form.

 The base is similar to sugar cookie flavor, but I've made it healthier by making these cookies gluten-free and there is also a grain free option using almond flour.
 Plus by using a low-carb sweetener, there's no added sugar.